shafreeck/ensure/README.md

 # Ensure a command to execute successfully

-ensure repeatly runs a command until it success.
+ensure repeatly runs a command until it succeeds.

 ## Example
 ```shell